pjmercurio/vinyl-streamer/README.md

 - Cable to connect capture device to computer (I'm using a mini USB for the VIDBOX)

 ### Getting Started
 For this project I use Icecast to host the actual stream, and BUTT ("broadcast using this tool") to capture the audio signal from the VIDBOX and stream it to Icecast.
-I initially tried to do this with ffmpeg -> Icecase but I kept having audio quality problems.
+I initially tried to do this with ffmpeg -> Icecast but I kept having audio quality problems.

 1) Install Icecast: `brew install icecast`
 2) Configure Icecast: `sudo nano /opt/homebrew/etc/icecast.xml` or if not on Apple Silicon: `sudo nano /usr/local/etc/icecast.xml`